 For example, in a September 2022 written statement for a congressional hearing, a representative of the Financial Technology Association…noted that the advisory opinion did not reference direct-to-consumer earned wage access models, leaving it unclear as to whether these models are subject to Regulation Z. Similarly, representatives of the National Association of Consumer Credit Administrators…said its members would like further clarification on whether earned wage access products, including direct-to-consumer models, are considered credit under the Truth in Lending Act and Regulation Z.

-Observing that “CFPB’s strategic plan calls on it to issue rules and guidance that respond to emerging markets and products, GAO comments that “without further clarification from CFPB, it is uncertain under what circumstances earned wage access products not covered by its advisory opinion are to be considered an extension of “credit” to consumers under the Truth in Lending Act and therefore subject to the act’s discourse requirements.”
+Observing that “CFPB’s strategic plan calls on it to issue rules and guidance that respond to emerging markets and products, GAO comments that “without further clarification from CFPB, it is uncertain under what circumstances earned wage access products not covered by its advisory opinion are to be considered an extension of “credit” to consumers under the Truth in Lending Act and therefore subject to the act’s disclosure requirements.”
 In response to GAO’s recommendation that the CFPB issue further clarification, Director Chopra indicated that “the CFPB concurs with the GAO’s recommendation and intends to issue further clarification in this area.”
 (A copy of Director Chopra’s letter is attached as Appendix III to the report.)